qawemlilo/node-blogger/README.md

 # prompt
 Title: My NodeJS adventures
+Description: This is a brief description about the new post.
 Categories: node.js, javascript
 Date:
 ````
 **Note:** If this command doesn't work run the script directly: `node bin/newpost`.

  - Title: (String) - title of your new post (required)
+ - Description: (String) - a brief description for your new post (optional, helps with SEO)
  - Categories: (String - csv) - categories for your post (optional, defaults to uncategorised)
  - Date: (Int - millisecs) - publishing date (optional, defaults to current time)